 These four types of carpet pythons belong to the Pythonidae family.
 Identification of each of these snakes is easier if you focus on their scale colors.
 Another key to proper identification is location.
 Carpet pythons live in different areas of Australia and Papua New Guinea.

-• Jungle carpet python (Morelia spilota cheynei)-This carpet python is likely the most recognizable due to its black bands of scales atop a bright yellow background.
+- Jungle Carpet Python – The Jungle carpet python (Morelia spilota cheynei) is likely the most recognizable due to its black bands of scales atop a bright yellow background.
 It grows to be about eight feet and lives in a rainforest habitat in the northeastern part of Queensland.

-• Southern carpet python (Morelia spilota imbricata)-It lives in the southern portion of western Australia and eastern part of South Australia.
+- Southern Carpet Python (Morelia spilota imbricata) – The Southern Carpet Python lives in the southern portion of western Australia and eastern part of South Australia.
 It grows to be seven and a half feet long as an adult.
 Its scale colors are dark brown or olive with black splotches.

-• Diamond python (Morelia spilota spilota)-This carpet python is found in the eastern part of New South Wales and in New Guinea.
+- Diamond Python – The Diamond python (Morelia spilota spilota) is found in the eastern part of New South Wales and in New Guinea.
 It is covered in black scales featuring a yellow or white pattern of small diamond shapes.
 They are an average of seven feet long and have a docile temperament.
 This snake is a popular pet.

-• Darwin Carpet Python (Morelia spilota variegata)-This snake is found in a location in the northern section of western Australia.
+- Darwin Carpet Python – The Darwin Carpet Python (Morelia spilota variegata) is found in a location in the northern section of western Australia.
 Its average size is just under six feet long.
 The colors of the Darwin carpet python are a mixture of dark and light brown.
 This type of python is another popular pet snake.

 Morelia spilota is the scientific name of the carpet python.
 The word Morelia is its genus and the word spilota is Greek meaning spotted.
 This refers to the colors and patterns of this snake.
 It’s in the Boidae family and the class Reptilia.